-- On the Enable External Authentication (SSO) page, from the Provider drop-down list select Azure AD.
+- On the Enable External Authentication (SSO) page, from the Provider drop-down list select Entra ID.

-The Azure AD Configuration Settings will now display.
+The Entra ID Configuration Settings will now display.

 Before you can continue with the Ivanti Neurons configuration you must first carry out some steps in Microsoft Azure Portal.